SPAL23IT/CryptoStarter-web-app-Python-Django-/README.md

-# 🪙 CryptoApp – Django Web App for Cryptocurrency News & Blockchain Data
+# CryptoStarter – Django Web App for Cryptocurrency News & Blockchain Data

-**CryptoApp** is a **Django-based web application** that aggregates the latest **cryptocurrency and blockchain data and news** from external sources.
+**CryptoStarter** is a **Django-based web application** that aggregates the latest **cryptocurrency and blockchain data and news** from external sources.
 It uses the `requests` library to fetch live data and stores selected information in a **Django database** for easy management via the built-in admin panel.